openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 Repository Maintenance
 ----------------------
 Per `OEP-002`_ all Open edX repositories the `openedx.yaml` files containing metadata about the repository must be updated to contain the OEP state for this OEP inside the `oeps` dictionary.
 If a repository does not store PII it may simply mark `oep-0030: False` or `applicable: False` with a `reason` as outlined in the OEP-002 specification.
-The tooling that will inform and enforce out compliance with this OEP will rely on this metadata to determine which repositories to look at so it is vital that these values be kept up to date.
+The tooling that will inform and enforce our compliance with this OEP will rely on this metadata to determine which repositories to look at so it is vital that these values be kept up to date.

 The automatically run tooling should verify the presence and accuracy of `openedx.yaml`.